jnyfah/jnyfah.github.io/_posts/casting.md

           ```c++
             static_cast<new_type> (expression)
           ```
-    This is my best goto cast operator, performs same implicit cast that C-style cast does, the only difference is that the conversion happens at compile time, which gives you a compile time checking ability, C-style dosent and it is more readable and can be spotted easily 🙂
+    This is my best goto cast operator, performs same implicit cast that C-style cast does, the only difference is that the conversion happens at compile time, which gives you a compile time checking ability, C-style doesn't and it is more readable and can be spotted easily 🙂
       ```c++
       float x = 3.5;
       int y = static_cast<int>(x);